 University agrees to $14M settlement in wrestler's death

-A Kentucky university says it has agreed to a settlement of more than $14 million over the death of a student wrestler hours after practice
+A Kentucky university says it has agreed to a settlement of more than $14 million over the death of a student wrestler during practice

 A Kentucky university has agreed to a settlement of more than $14 million over the death of a student wrestler hours after practice, the school announced.

-The settlement over the death of 20-year-old junior Grant Brace of Louisville, Tennessee, includes an agreement for the University of the Cumberlands to participate in a heat-illness training program and to help raise awareness of heat-related injuries, the university said Wednesday in a statement.
+The settlement over the death of junior Grant Brace, 20, of Louisville, Tennessee, includes an agreement for the University of the Cumberlands to participate in a heat-illness training program and to help raise awareness of heat-related injuries, the university said Wednesday in a statement.

 Brace’s death on August 31, 2020 from heat stroke after he begged for water and was refused “was tragic and entirely avoidable,” news outlets reported, citing the lawsuit.